 South West Water has successfully avoided water restrictions for 16 years through investment in expanding our reservoir network, pumped storage schemes and the careful management of our water supplies.

 Ultimately our goal is to continue to prevent water restrictions, with the exception of extreme circumstances, while ensuring our supplies are

 Surface water sources, such as reservoirs and river intakes, provide approximately 90% of the South West Water region's water supply.
 Local reservoirs are supported by three large strategic reservoirs: Colliford, Roadford and Wimbleball.

-In the South West Water area, water bearing rocks (aquifers) are limited.
+In the South West Water area, water-bearing rocks (aquifers) are limited.
 Therefore groundwater sources, such as springs, wells and boreholes, only account for 10% of our water supplies.
 These are located mainly in East Devon.
 This is different to other regions - for example, Wessex Water gets 75% of its water supplies from groundwater.

 During the winter months, when river levels are healthy, we abstract water from rivers with the reservoirs providing back-up supplies.
 The river and reservoir systems are linked together by a network of pipes, which enable us to transfer water around the region.

 Initially we make use of the 18 smaller, local reservoirs.
-When the storage level in these reservoirs drops to a certain level, we make use of our large, strategic reservoirs, Colliford, Roadford and Wimbleball.
+When the storage level in these reservoirs drops to a certain level, we make use of the large, strategic reservoirs, Colliford, Roadford and Wimbleball.